-- If resistance is within this range, testing is complete. - If resistance is outside this range, test the power supply and the front housing separately.
+- If resistance is within this range, testing is complete for the applicator.
+If electrical problems remain, make sure the spring pins are making contact with the mating connector (41) in the robot base. - If resistance is outside this range, test the power supply and the front housing separately.